MPhil in Ethics of AI, Data & Algorithms

 University of Cambridge · Enter password to continue

-Overview Structure Experience Modules People Students Apply
+Overview Structure Experience Topics People Students Apply

-Centre for the Future of Intelligence · University of Cambridge
+Leverhulme Centre for the Future of Intelligence · University of Cambridge

 AI is changing society.